haeussma/masterthesis/book/introduction.md

 The lack of raw data is therefore described as one of the reasons for the reproducibility crisis {cite}`miyakawa2020no`.

 Whereas procedures of wet-lab experiments are commonly described in a sufficient manner to technically repeat the experiment, data analysis procedures are not.

+According to Miyakawa et. al., 'absence of raw data means the absence of science' {cite}`miyakawa2020no`

 - misspractive of science HARKing p-hacking, selective reporting, poor research design
 - lack of raw data